contactgokul/Data-Journalism-and-D3/README.md

 ## Background

-Analysis the current trends shaping people's lives, as well as creating charts, graphs, and interactive elements to help readers understand my findings.
+Analysis of the current trends shaping people's lives, as well as creating charts, graphs, and interactive elements to help readers understand my findings.

 The editor can run a series of feature stories about the health risks facing particular demographics by sifting through information from the U.S. Census Bureau and the Behavioral Risk Factor Surveillance System.